What must be reviewed by the IRB?

 For minor modifications that do not change the substance of the project, the level of risk to the subjects, or the level of review required, the review timeline will be fairly short.
 For more than minor modifications, the review process and timeline are the same as for a new application.

-When a research project has been completed, submit Form G to the Office of Research and Sponsored Programs on or before the IRB approval expiration date.
+When a research project has been completed, submit Form G to the Office of Research and Sponsored Programs.
 This will allow the IRB to close the active file.